-Terminology and definitions used throughout the New Zealand SAR sector will be standardised to the extent possible, and be as consistent as possible with usage in pertinent international conventions and the IAMSAR Manual.
+Terminology and definitions used throughout New Zealand's SAR system will be standardised to the extent possible and be as consistent as possible with usage in pertinent international conventions and the IAMSAR Manual.

 The following key terms and definitions are used within this Framework.
-A more comprehensive glossary is contained at Appendix A.